-Nepheline crystals grown in the experiments described above and mineral nepheline (Bancroft, Ontario, obtained from Ward's Scientific, #46E5580) were imaged using scanning electron microscopy (SEM) with a backscattered electron (BSE) detector.
-These were further analyzed by EPMA for the concentrations of Al, B, Ca, Fe, K, Mg, Na, and Zr in nepheline crystals, using wavelength-dispersive Xray spectroscopy (WDS).
-Measurements were performed on the largest observed nepheline branches.
-Since nepheline should not contain measureable Zr, ZrO2 was analyzed to discriminate between the 190 For EPMA-WDS analyses, samples were thin-sectioned and polished to a 1 μm diamond finish.
-191 Samples were analyzed on a JEOL JXA-8500F field-emission electron microprobe equipped with 192 ProbeForEPMA analytical software (Donovan, 2014).
-Analyzed elements, counting times, and standards 193 are listed in Table 2; beam conditions were as follows: 15 keV accelerating voltage, 8 nA probe current 194 and 7 μm spot size.
-Linear off-peak backgrounds were used for all elements except Na (exponential fit) 195 and B (polynomial fit).
-Oxygen was calculated stoichiometrically assuming common oxides Al_2O_3 , B_2O_3 , 196 CaO, Fe2O3, K2O, MgO, Na2O, SiO2, P2O5 and ZrO2, then normalizing the measured nepheline 197 composition, by mole, to 32 oxygen atoms.
+For EPMA-WDS analyses, samples were thin-sectioned and polished to a 1 $\mu$ m diamond finish.
+Samples were analyzed on a JEOL JXA-8500F fieldemission electron microprobe equipped with Probe for EPMA analytical software (Donovan 2014).
+Analyzed elements, counting times, and standards are listed in Table 2; beam conditions were as follows: 15 keV accelerating voltage, 8 nA probe current, and 7 $\mu$ m spot size.
+Linear off-peak backgrounds were used for all elements except Na (exponential fit) and B (polynomial fit).
+Oxygen was calculated stoichiometrically assuming common oxides Al2O3, B2O3, CaO, Fe2O3, K2O, MgO, Na2O, SiO2, P2O3, and ZrO2, then normalizing the measured nepheline composition, by mole, to 32 oxygen atoms.

-198 Analysis of B was performed using a Cr/C synthetic multilayer layered dispersion element (LDE) 199 analyzing crystal (LDE6, 2d = 120 Å).
-While the LDE6 has a lower sensitivity for B, it was preferred to 200 the Mo/B4C LDE (LDEB, 2d = 148 Å) (McGee et al., 1991; Raudsepp, 1995) due to the B signal 201 produced by fluorescence of the B in the analyzing crystal, which can nonsystematically contribute an 202 excess of up to ~0.5 wt% B2O3 (Kobayashi et al., 1995; McGee and Anovitz, 1996) and render any 203 attempts to quantify low concentrations of B impossible.
-Additionally, the boron K{α} peak, when measured 204 using LDEB and LDE6 diffracting crystals, is located in a region of the continuum with upward 205 concavity.
-As a result, careful spectrometer scans over both the peak and background positions had to be 206 performed in order to accurately model the continuum shape, and to check for any spectral overlaps (such 207 as those mentioned above) between higher order lines and both the peak and background positions.
-208 Silicon and aluminum are strong boron X-ray absorbers, and therefore the B X-ray yield is comparatively 209 very small, while the matrix absorption correction for B analyses in aluminosilicate materials can be very 210 large (McGee and Anovitz, 1996).
+Analysis of B was performed using a Cr/C synthetic multilayer layered dispersion element (LDE) analyzing crystal (LDE6, 2d = 120 Å).
+While the LDE6 has a lower sensitivity for B, it was preferred to the Mo/B4C LDE (LDEB, 2d = 148 Å) (McGee et al. 1991; Raudsepp 1995) due to the B signal produced by fluorescence of the B in the analyzing crystal, which can nonsystematically contribute an excess of up to ~0.5 wt% B2O3 (Kobayashi et al. 1995; McGee and Anovitz 1996) and render any attempts to quantify low concentrations of B impossible.
+Additionally, the BK $\alpha$ peak, when measured using LDEB and LDE6 diffracting crystals, is located in a region of the continuum with upward concavity.
+As a result, careful spectrometer scans over both the peak and background positions had to be performed to accurately model the continuum shape, and to check for any spectral overlaps (such as those mentioned above) between higher order lines and both the peak and background positions.
+Silicon and aluminum are strong boron X-ray absorbers, and therefore the B X-ray yield is comparatively very small, while the matrix absorption correction for B analyses in aluminosilicate materials can be very large (McGee and Anovitz 1996).

-211 Measurements of B were made in differential pulse-height analyzer mode to eliminate potential 212 interferences from the third-order O K_a, second-order Ca L_a and fourth-order Fe L_a X-ray lines.
-Repeated 213 measurements suggest that the B content of the analyzed nephelines is above lower limits of detection 214 (~0.2 wt%, calculated after (Donovan, 2014)), but is not sufficient to accurately quantify.
+Measurements of B were made in differential pulse-height analyzer mode to eliminate potential interferences from the third-order $OK\alpha$ , second-order $CaL\alpha$ , and fourth-order $FeL\alpha$ X-ray lines.
+Repeated measurements suggest that the B content of the analyzed nephelines do not exceed lower limit of detection (0.6 wt% B2O3, calculated after Donovan 2014).

-215 X-ray maps, showing relative compositional variations over certain sample areas, as well as 216 compositions of additional phases, were obtained via energy-dispersive X-ray spectroscopy (EDS) using 217 the WSU JEOL JXA-8500F electron microprobe.
-X-ray intensities were measured using a ThermoScientific UltraDry EDS detector, and compositions obtained from raw intensities using the 218 219 PROZA $\varphi(\rho z)$ matrix correction algorithms, similar to those of Bastin and Heijligers (1991), incorporated 220 in the ThermoNORAN[TM] System7 analytical software.
-Due to the serious issues with EDS data quality 221 (Horny et al., 2010; Newbury, 2005; Newbury and Ritchie, 2013; Newbury et al., 1995), especially 222 "standardless" EDS quantification, this data should be regarded semi-quantitative at best, but it is 223 sufficient to identify the major elemental components of these additional phases.
+X-ray maps, showing relative compositional variations over certain sample areas, as well as compositions of additional phases, were obtained via energydispersive X-ray spectroscopy (EDS) using the WSU JEOL JXA-8500F electron microprobe.
+X-ray intensities were measured using a ThermoScientific UltraDry EDS detector, and compositions obtained from raw intensities using the PROZA $\varphi(\rho z)$ matrix correction algorithms, similar to those of Bastin and Heijligers (1991), incorporated in the ThermoNORAN System7 analytical software.
+Due to the serious issues with EDS data quality (Horny et al. 2010; Newbury 2005; Newbury and Ritchie 2013; Newbury et al. 1995), especially "standardless" EDS quantification, this data should be regarded semi-quantitative at best, but it is sufficient to identify the major elemental components of these additional phases.